 - Go meta.
-Fans of any media are metasauruses (The Hero's Journey, I Stopped Reading Your Blog Years Ago).
+Fans of any media are metasauruses (The Hero's Journey (Update: sorry, the link is dead), I Stopped Reading Your Blog Years Ago).

 - Use technical jargon once in a while to keep the ignorant on their toes (and to make quacks more sure to not be opposed).